retobuergisser/homepage/content/project/priorities/index.md

 ### Publications

 * Ares, Macarena, Reto Bürgisser, and Silja Häusermann.
 2021.
 [Attitudinal Polarization Towards the Redistributive Role of the State in the Wake of the COVID-19 Pandemic](https://retobuergisser.com/publication/jepop_polarization/JEPOP_polarization.pdf).
 Journal of Elections, Public Opinion and Parties, 31 (1(S1)), 41-55.
+* Bremer, Björn and Reto Bürgisser.
+2022.
+[Do Citizens Care About Government Debt?
+Evidence from Survey Experiments on Budgetary Priorities.
+European Journal of Political Research.](https://retobuergisser.com/publication/ejpr_debt/) Online First.

 ### Current Working Papers

-* Do Citizens Care About Government Debt?
-Evidence from Survey Experiments on Budgetary Priorities (with Björn Bremer, under review).
-[Current Version](https://osf.io/preprints/socarxiv/gw5ea)
 * Public Opinion on Welfare State Recalibration in Times of Austerity: Evidence from Survey Experiments (with Björn Bremer, under review).
 [Current Version](https://osf.io/preprints/socarxiv/uj6eq)

-### Work in Progress

 * Is the Low Tax Doctrine Rooted in Public Opinion?
 Evidence from a Survey Experiment in Four European Countries (with Björn Bremer).